Overwatch (2023 video game): Post-release updates

 With the start of Season 6, in August 2023, three story-based PvE missions were added to the game, with more planned to be released in the future.
 These advance the lore and narrative of Overwatch.
 These missions generally include multiple objectives, and are similar to previous limited-time event missions that were periodically available in the first Overwatch.
 Players are required to pay for access to these missions, and they were previously available within a battle pass bundle.

 Hero Mastery courses were introduced in September 2023.
 These courses aim to help the player learn and improve their skills with a given character by requiring them to complete hero-specific maps as fast as possible while completing various objectives, scoring the player based on their performance.
 Courses are available for a limited number of heroes, with additional Hero Mastery courses added with new seasons.
-Hero Mastery courses are planned to be phased out of the game by Season 19 in late 2025, as Blizzard found the mode did not have the popularity of the other Overwatch 2 game modes.
+Hero Mastery courses were phased out of the game by Season 19 in late 2025, as Blizzard found the mode did not have the popularity of the other Overwatch 2 game modes.

 With Season 9, starting in February 2024, a major overhaul of combat and the competitive system was introduced.
 All heroes gained a boost in health and passive healing, while buffs were applied to all characters with guns or similar weapons.
 This was intended to improve survivability, lessening the likelihood of being killed by a quick burst of fire, as well as preventing damage from being healed away too quickly.
 In contrast to the approach since Overwatch 2s launch, which updated a player's rank after winning 5 games or losing 15, the new ranking system resembled the approach of the original Overwatch, where a player's competitive ranking is adjusted after each game, with additional information provided about the aspects of the match that contributed to the change.
 With these changes, Blizzard announced that all players would have their competitive ranking reset and would need to perform ten matches to gain their starting competitive rank.

 Blizzard reversed its decision to launch new heroes on the battle pass with the start of Season 10 in April 2024, instead making new heroes free for all players.
 The existing heroes added from Overwatch 2s launch to this point were also made available for all players, though those that had not yet unlocked them via the battle pass had to complete tutorial missions to unlock them fully.